Turistforeningen/jQuery.Hashtag/README.md

 ## Examples

 ### Bind
-This example triggers an alert whenever `#hello-world` is at the end of the browser URL.
+This example triggers an alert whenever the hashtag `#hello-world` is set at the end of the browser URL.

 	$.fn.Hashtag('bind', 'hello-world', function() {
 		alert('Hello World');